Europe Is Outpacing the Americas in E-Commerce Growth This Year

 Market Trends

 Every new year warrants a forecast, so we plotted the expected development of three major eCommerce markets against one another to see which one comes out on top.
-Next to the U.S. , Germany and the UK are two countries that are economically impactful, so what do their forecasts for the coming years look like?
+Next to the United States , Germany and the United Kingdom are two countries that are economically impactful, so what do their forecasts for the coming years look like?

 Among the three eCommerce markets in this comparison, Germany is the one struggling most clearly.
 A slowdown in recent years was a 2.5% rate in 2024, which coincided with high energy costs as shoppers in Germany spent more cautiously.
 The UK experienced a similar development, which affected Western Europe more broadly.